 In addition to designing the face of web pages, AI builds the image of a brand.
-Artificial intelligence tools like Tailor Brands can gather data from around the web to design customized logos in seconds, requiring from the user nothing but their business’s name and a quick description of their company or industry.
+Artificial intelligence tools like Tailor Brands can gather data from around the web to design customised logos in seconds, requiring from the user nothing but their business’s name and a quick description of their company or industry.
 In this sense, AI has made brand design more accessible for emerging entrepreneurs with small budgets and little to no design experience.

 AI designs with efficiency and speed

 Designers working with AI can create designs faster and more cheaply.
-Artificial intelligence tools can analyze vast amounts of data within minutes and suggest designs accordingly.
+Artificial intelligence tools can analyse vast amounts of data within minutes and suggest designs accordingly.
 Airbnb is already taking advantage of this function, feeding wireframe sketches to AI machines which, in turn, can generate complete images.
 This capability can be used to create several different prototype designs that can then be A/B tested with users.